- Special Education Dept Home

 Summer Math Tutoring Program COMING SUMMER 2018 20 day program

-Summer Math Tutoring Program is a tutoring program to help in basic math skills utilizing I-Ready software, small group instruction and a variety of fun activities to help build basic math skills.
-PLEASE USE the P.A.
-Connections ASD Summer Parking Map for Drop off and Pick up locations.
-Classroom will be a different location.
+Summer Math Tutoring Program is a tutoring program to help with basic math skills utilizing I-Ready software, small group instruction and a variety of fun activities to help build basic math skills.
+The team will decide on students who will be attending.

 2017-2018 School Year Upcoming Events